Francis Xavier

-Born in Javier (Xavier in Old Spanish and in Navarro-Aragonese, or Xabier, a Basque word meaning "new house"), in the Kingdom of Navarre (in present-day Spain), he was a companion of Ignatius of Loyola and one of the first seven Jesuits who took vows of poverty and chastity at Montmartre, Paris in 1534.
-He led an extensive mission into Asia, mainly the Portuguese Empire in the East, and was influential in evangelisation work, most notably in early modern India.
-He was extensively involved in the missionary activity in Portuguese India.
-In 1546, Francis Xavier proposed the establishment of the Goan Inquisition in a letter addressed to the Portuguese King, John III.
-While some sources claim that he actually asked for a special minister whose sole office would be to further Christianity in Goa, others disagree with this assertion.
-He was also the first Christian missionary to venture into Borneo, the Maluku Islands, and other areas.
-In those areas, struggling to learn the local languages and in the face of opposition, he had less success than what he had enjoyed in India.
-Xavier was about to extend his mission to Ming China, when he died on Shangchuan Island.
+Born in the town of Xavier, Kingdom of Navarre (in today's Spain), he was a companion of Ignatius of Loyola and one of the first seven Jesuits who took vows of poverty and chastity at Montmartre, Paris in 1534.
+He led extensive missionary work across Asia, primarily within the Portuguese Empire in the East, and played a significant role in the evangelization of early modern India, particularly through his activities in Portuguese India.
+In 1546, Francis Xavier wrote to King John III of Portugal proposing measures to strengthen the Christian faith in Goa.
+Some historians interpret this letter as a request for the establishment of the Goan Inquisition, while others contend that he instead called for the appointment of a special minister dedicated solely to promoting Christianity in Goa.

+As a representative of the King of Portugal, he was the first major Christian missionary to venture into Borneo, the Maluku Islands, Japan, and other areas.
+In those areas, struggling to learn the local languages and in the face of opposition, he had less success than he had enjoyed in India.
+Xavier also extended his mission to Ming China, where he died on Shangchuan Island.

 He was beatified by Pope Paul V on 25 October 1619 and canonized by Pope Gregory XV on 12 March 1622.
 In 1624, he was made co-patron of Navarre.
 Known as the "Apostle of the Indies", "Apostle of the Far East", "Apostle of China" and "Apostle of Japan", he is considered to be one of the greatest missionaries since Paul the Apostle.
-In 1927, Pope Pius XI published the decree "Apostolicorum in Missionibus" naming Francis Xavier, along with Thérèse of Lisieux, co-patron of all foreign missions.
-He is now co-patron saint of Navarre, with Fermin.
-The Day of Navarre in Navarre, Spain, marks the anniversary of Francis Xavier's death, on 3 December.
+In 1927, Pope Pius XI published the decree Apostolicorum in Missionibus naming Francis Xavier, along with Thérèse of Lisieux, co-patron of all foreign missions.
+He is now co-patron saint of Navarre, along with Saint Fermin.
+The "Day of Navarre" marks the anniversary of Francis Xavier's death, on 3 December.